ethen8181/Business-Analytics/README.md

 ### Repository Description:

 Personal work on Business Analytics / Data Science related approaches.
 Each folder’s work is independent of one another.
-Note the number index in front of each folder does not indicate the ordering the folder, meaning that you 2 does not come after 1, it’s just an index number for personal tracking of folder’s timing.
+This means that the number index in front of each folder does not indicate the ordering of the folder, meaning that you do not need to go through 1_ before reading 2_ and go on.
+The number index is just used for personal tracking of folders’ relative timing.

-The other repository [machine-learning](https://github.com/ethen8181/machine-learning) focuses more on one particular machine learning / data mining methods.
+The other repository [machine-learning](https://github.com/ethen8181/machine-learning) focuses more on machine learning / data mining methods.

 ### Project Listings: